Robert Lansing (actor): Early life

-While living in Los Angeles, California, he attended University High School.
+Lansing was born in 1928 in San Diego and while living in Los Angeles, California, he attended University High School.
 As a young actor in New York City, he was hired to join a stock company in Michigan, but was told he would first have to join the Actors' Equity Association.
-Equity would not allow him to join as "Robert Brown" because another actor was using that name.
+Equity would not allow him to join using his birth name of "Robert Brown" because another actor was using that name.
 Because the stock company was based in Lansing, this became the actor's new surname.

 Lansing served two years in the U.S. Army and was stationed in Osaka, Japan, where he worked at Armed Forces Radio.

 Career

 Early roles

-During the late 1940s and early 1950s, he worked under his real name Bob Brown as a radio announcer at WANE in Fort Wayne, Indiana.
+During the late 1940s and early 1950s, he worked under his real name, Bob Brown, as a radio announcer at WANE in Fort Wayne, Indiana.
 He also was active as an actor in a Fort Wayne theater group.
 Lansing first appeared on Broadway in the play Stalag 17 (1951) directed by José Ferrer, replacing Mark Roberts in the role of Dunbar at the 48th Street Theater.
 He gained early acting experience at the Actors Studio.